amient/affinity/README.md

 for this has been already done at the MemStore level, see State Management section below.

 Gateways are hence the orchestration layer while Keyspaces are completely constrained to the partition scope.
-(There is an experimintal piece of code around lightweight transactions that can be wrapped around orchestrated logic which use reversible Instructions to compensate failed operations but this is probably going to be abandonned as for it to operate consistently distributed locks would have to be used)
+(There ws an experimintal piece of code around lightweight transactions that can be wrapped around orchestrated logic which use reversible Instructions to compensate failed operations but this was abandonned as for it to operate consistently distributed locks would have to be used)

 ### The Http Layer